-- Polytechnic campus: Peer tutoring is available for students seeking additional resources and assistance.
+- Salina campus: Peer tutoring is available for students seeking additional resources and assistance.

 - Manhattan campus: The K-State Writing Center on the Manhattan campus offers one-to-one consultations about writing projects with students from all disciplines, both on-campus and online, as well as workshops for graduate students.

-- Polytechnic campus: The Polytechnic campus also has its own local Writing Center.
+- Salina campus: The Salina campus also has its own local Writing Center.

 - Manhattan campus: A wide range of academic accommodations and services are available to students with documented disabilities through the Student Access Center.

-- Polytechnic campus: Disability Support Services assists students who require academic accomodations and other support services.
+- Salina campus: You can find assistance if you require academic accommodations and other support services.